NNchowdary26/IMDB-Sentiment-Analysis/README.md

 # IMDB-Sentiment-Analysis
 # IMDB Sentiment Analysis with Simple RNN

 This repository contains a Jupyter Notebook that demonstrates sentiment analysis on the IMDB movie review dataset using a Simple Recurrent Neural Network (RNN) with TensorFlow and Keras.
+The Dataset is directly imported from the tensorflow official website.

 **Functionality:**